 Teachers are interested in meeting with parents to discuss their child's progress or behaviour.
 Teachers are unavailable during class time.

-Appointments are necessary so that teachers can give the necessary time to parents for discussion, please do not try speaking with teachers during class time or "on the run"

-Appointments can be made directly with teachers via email or a message can be left with the office staff.

-Alternatively, they may send an email to the office, and it will be forwarded to the teacher.
+Appointments are necessary so that teachers can give the necessary time to parents for discussion, please do not try speaking with teachers during class time or "on the run".
+Appointments can be made directly with teachers via email, or a message can be left with the office staff.
+Alternatively, send an email to the office, and it will be forwarded to the teacher.

-Appointments with the Principal or assistant Principal can be arranged via telephone with the school office.
+Appointments with the Principal or Assistant Principal can be arranged via telephone with the school office.

 Any information or concern of importance, either to you or to the school, should be communicated formally and in many cases in writing.
 At a school level, this occurs through the weekly newsletter or in some cases through a special email to parents.
 This is co-ordinated through the school office, and it is the Principal's main way of ensuring the key information is disseminated.
-The second main way the Principal shares information about the school is via the education report at each term's Parent Network meeting.
+The Principal also shares information about the school in the education report at each term's Parent Network meeting.